PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-Bobson Timothee (right) keeps a photo on his phone of himself with his best friend, Stephanie Forestal, who died during the storm.
+Bobson Timothee keeps a photo on his phone of himself with his best friend, Stephanie Forestal, who died during the storm.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.